Cofer Luster Criminal Defense Lawyers | July 3, 2024 | Violent Crimes

 Is It Illegal To Have A Gun In The Car In Texas?

 Can I have a gun in my car in Texas?
-The Texas Motorist Protection Act (HB 1815), effective as of September 1, 2007, permits any law-abiding Texas resident the legal right to carry a handgun inside their motor vehicle in Texas (without a Handgun License to Carry) or any other permit.
-As long as you are legally permitted […]
+According to our criminal defense lawyers, The Texas Motorist Protection Act (HB 1815), effective as of September 1, 2007, permits any law-abiding Texas resident the legal right to carry a handgun inside their motor vehicle in Texas (without a Handgun License to Carry) or any other permit.
+As […]

 Cofer Luster Criminal Defense Lawyers | June 27, 2024 | Texas Law